bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2/HTC-HD2.md

 * [[MAGLDR|HD2 MAGLDR]] - If you want Windows Phone 7, Android, or even both, use this bootloader.
 * [[cLK|HD2 cLK]] - If you want your HD2 to work just like an Android phone from the inside out (ADB, fastboot, HBOOT), get this bootloader.
 * [[Restore Windows Mobile 6|HD2 Restore WM6]] - Need to go back to stock for some reason?
 Here's the guide for you.
+* [[HaRET]] - If you want to keep Windows Mobile 6 and have Android too, use HaRET, a program that runs Android from the SDCard.
+There is some work on moving it to WP7.

 ### Using the HD2